burhantabak/BilSync/README.md

 We have used maven.
 To compile the server codes, follow the steps below:

 * On the terminal, navigate to `server`
 * Run `./mvnw clean install` if you are in sh or run `mvnw.cmd clean install` or just `mvn clean install` if you have maven installed.
 * Then, compile the code to a jar with `java -jar target/bilsync-server.jar`

 We have used JDK 21 for development and test environments.

+### Frontend

+For the frontend ensure you are not using a headless environment, and you have npm installed,

+* On the terminal, navigate to `Frontend/SynchFront`
+* Run `npm run dev`
+* Go to the link provided in the console.
+*